qthree/wgpu-rs/examples/hello-windows/README.md

 # hello-windows

-This example renders a set of 16 windows, with a textured quad in each of them.
+This example renders a set of 16 windows, with a differently colored background

 ## To Run